 Something as simple as baking a cake involves many steps such as finding a recipe, shopping for ingredients, following the instructions when mixing them together, etc. These steps are what one may call tasks and subtasks – individual efforts aimed at achieving a delicious result.

 Unfortunately, most software projects are quite more complex than casual pastry baking.
-And project managers need to create way more tasks and subtasks.
+Following Jira best practices for agile project management necessitates the creation of way more tasks and subtasks.
 Often, creating them in bulk would be much more convenient and time-efficient.

 How to create multiple subtasks in Jira?